Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 ## Load Balance  <a name="load-balance"></a>

-A large product like MasterCard, users are scattered across the globe and at peak times, can have several million rps. ( This is an assumed number of this design, the actual number may be many times larger).
+A large product like PayPal, users are scattered across the globe and at peak times, can have several million rps. ( This is an assumed number of this design, the actual number may be many times larger).
 With those peculiarities, I needed a distributed LB that could intelligently navigate the load and was highly fault tolerant.</br>